-“Being Vietnamese”, is capable of resisting above all any form of assimilation or foreign ideology and be proud to have in the veins the blood of the dragon.
-For the Vietnamese, there is no doubt that through the myth maintained throughout the ages, he is the descendant of this fabulous animal although he now knows his origin through scientific works.
-Water is such in osmosis with the soil and because of that his country is often referred to by two words Đất Nước (Soil – Water).
-It is also on the land of the Red River Delta (Sông Hồng) that was established several centuries before Jesus Christ the first kingdom of the Vietnamese nation with the mythical kings Hùng Vương (civilization Văn Lang).
-This kingdom was then replaced by that of An Dương Vương with the famous citadel Cổ Loa as the capital, a proof of its existence before the annexation initiated by Zhao To (or Triệu Đà), a general of the Chinese emperor Shi Huang Di.
-The latter then founded the Nan Yue kingdom (Nam Việt), which had to give way to Chinese occupation led by famous general Ma Yuan (Mã Viện) of Chinese Emperor Guangwu (Hán Quan Vũ) for a thousand years before the war of liberation initiated by General Ngô Quyền.
+“Being Vietnamese”, is capable of resisting above all any form of assimilation or foreign ideology and be proud to have in veins the blood of the dragon.
+For the Vietnamese, there is no doubt that through the myth maintained throughout ages, he is the descendant of this fabulous animal although he now knows his origin through scientific works.
+Water is such in osmosis with soil and because of that, his country is often referred to by two words Đất Nước (Soil – Water).
+It is also on the land of Red River Delta (Sông Hồng) that was established several centuries before Jesus Christ the first kingdom of Vietnamese nation with mythical kings Hùng Vương (civilization Văn Lang).
+This kingdom was then replaced by that of An Dương Vương with the famous citadel Cổ Loa as capital, a proof of its existence before the annexation initiated by Zhao To (or Triệu Đà), a general of the Chinese emperor Shi Huang Di.
+The latter then founded the Nan Yue kingdom (Nam Việt), which had to give way to the Chinese occupation led by famous general Ma Yuan (Mã Viện) of Chinese Emperor Guangwu (Hán Quan Vũ) for a thousand years before the war of liberation initiated by General Ngô Quyền.
 That made also disappear during this occupation the Đồng Sơn civilization.
-The latter is characterized by the situlas and the famous bronze drum showing the emblem of power and identity of the Vietnamese people who failed to be erased again by the “Middle Kingdom” throughout its history.
+The latter is characterized by situlas and famous bronze drum showing the emblem of power and identity of the Vietnamese people who failed to be erased again by the “Middle Kingdom” throughout its history.
 This is not that of dynasties or large movements of ideas.
-But this is the history of tenacious peasant farmers who, from the border of China to the southernmost point of Cà Mau, works hard in rice fields and impose their brand in the landscape.
+But this is the history of tenacious peasant farmers who, from the border of China to the southernmost point of Cà Mau, works hard in rice fields and impose their brand in landscape.
 The sacrifice is not an empty word.
-Their heroes prefer to be ghosts in the South instead of becoming the princes in the North.
+Their heroes prefer to be ghosts in the South instead of becoming princes in the North.
 Their heroines do not miss the opportunity to respond to the nation’s call.
 This is the case of Hai Bà Trưng Trắc , Trưng Nhị, Triệu Ẫu , Nguyễn Thi Giang (Cô Giang) , Nguyễn Thị Minh Khai etc. ..
 No Vietnamese forget the immortal saying of Nguyễn Thái Học before his death:

 Dying for his homeland.